Tuning the magnetic properties of the spin-split antiferromagnet MnTe through pressure: Results

 A more complete picture of the influence of pressure on the magnetic state in MnTe emerges when we combine the information we have gleaned about both \TN\ and the ordered moment.
 In Fig.~\ref{fig:MagneticMoments}, we plot the ordered moment as a function of reduced temperature $T/T_{\mathrm{N}}$ for each pressure, rather than as a function of absolute temperature $T$.

-By doing so, the unusual non-monotonic relationship between the ordered moment and pressure pointed out previously gives way to more systematic behavior: Increasing the pressure decreases the ordered moment for a given reduced temperature $T/T_{\mathrm{N}}$.
+By doing so, the unusual non-monotonic relationship between the ordered moment and pressure at a fixed absolute temperature gives way to more systematic behavior: Increasing the pressure decreases the ordered moment monotonically for a given reduced temperature $T/T_{\mathrm{N}}$.
 For each pressure, the ordered moment near \TN\ can be expressed as a function of the reduced temperature as

 where $m(T/T_{\mathrm{N}})$ is the ordered moment, $\phi$ is a scaling factor, and $\beta=0.33$.
 We fit $\phi$ to our ordered moments at each pressure.
 Results are shown in the inset of Fig.~\ref{fig:MagneticMoments}, where we see that $\phi$ decreases with pressure, confirming the tendency of pressure to reduce the magnitude of the ordered moment despite increasing \TN.